-Transit Subcommittee, Contracted Services Oversight Subcommittee, Pedestrian/Bicycle/Motor Vehicle Commission, and the Long-Range Transportation Planning Committee.
+Subcommittee, Contracted Services Oversight Subcommittee, Pedestrian/Bicycle/Motor Vehicle Commission, and the Long-Range Transportation Planning Committee.
 A separate memorandum attached to Legistar file 46249 summarizes the comments and recommendations made by each of these bodies.

 Once TORC received the comments and recommendations from each of the above bodies, TORC reconvened to discuss the recommendations and consider possible changes to the proposed ordinances.
-The Second Substitute Ordinance before the Common Council for adoption constitutes the final version of the proposed ordinances being proposed by TORC after consideration of the comments made by each body who reviewed the ordinances.
+The TORC made changes to the initially proposed ordinances after considering the comments made by each body that reviewed the ordinance.
+Staff then briefed the Common Council on the ordinances before they went to the Common Council Executive Committee (CCEC).
+The CCEC made two amendments to the proposed ordinances.
+The Third Substitute Ordinance before the Common Council for adoption constitutes the final version of the proposed ordinances being proposed by TORC after consideration of the comments made by each body who reviewed the ordinances and amendments made by the CCEC.